 Now, the question is: where can you go next?
 Well, I publish a range of books that I hope will help you answer that question:

-If you’d like to start using Swift to make iOS apps, you should read Hacking with Swift.
-It’s available free online here but you can buy the premium edition with bonus content here.
+- If you’d like to start using Swift to make iOS apps, you should read Hacking with Swift.
+It’s available free online but you can buy the premium edition with bonus content if you prefer.

-If you’d like to improve your knowledge of the Swift language, tackling more advanced features such as generics, custom operators, and functional programming, you should read Pro Swift.
-It’s available to buy here.
+- If you’d like to improve your knowledge of the Swift language, tackling more advanced features such as generics, custom operators, and functional programming, you should read Pro Swift.

-If you’d like to learn to make games using Swift, you’re ready for my book Dive Into SpriteKit – you get to choose how each game project should develop.
-It’s available to buy here.
+- If you’d like to learn to make games using Swift, you’re ready for my book Dive Into SpriteKit – you get to choose how each game project should develop.

 Congratulations on finishing Swift in Sixty Seconds – I hope you learned a lot, and that you’re able to have a lot of fun with your new coding skills!